-3.3.4 The Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations 2009 safety of others and the environment.
-Part (2) of the general prohibitions stated that in determining whether noise is loud, unreasonable, unnecessary or unusual the following factors may be considered:-
+3.3.4 The Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations 2009 or unusual noise which annoys, disturbs, injures or endangers the comfort, repose, health or safety of others and the environment.
+Part (2) of the general prohibitions stated that in determining whether noise is loud, unreasonable, unnecessary or unusual the following factors may be considered:- \Box Time of the day;

-Part II of the general prohibition of this regulation state that except as otherwise provided for in this regulations, no person shall make or cause to be made any loud, unreasonable, unnecessary or unusual noise which annoys, disturbs, injures or endangers the comfort, repose, health or
+Part II of the general prohibition of this regulation state that except as otherwise provided for in this regulations, no person shall make or cause to be made any loud, unreasonable, unnecessary

-- \Rightarrow Time of the day; - \Rightarrow Proximity to residential area; - \Rightarrow Whether the noise is recurrent, intermitted or constant; - \Rightarrow The level and intensity of the noise; - ⇒ Whether the noise has been enhanced in level or range by any type of electronic or mechanical means; and - \Rightarrow Whether the noise can be controlled without much effort or expense to the person making the noise.
+DProximity to residential area;

+- UWhether the noise is recurrent, intermitted or constant; - □The level and intensity of the noise; - □Whether the noise has been enhanced in level or range by any type of electronic or mechanical means; and - □Whether the noise can be controlled without much effort or expense to the person making the noise.